Thecagaster bidentata: Behaviour and development

-C. bidentata breeds in mountain springs, and the larvae are benthic, living in the lowest reaches of the water.
+Thecagaster bidentata breeds in mountain springs, and the larvae are benthic, living in the lowest reaches of the water.
 As a result of this, larval sites are difficult to locate and study.
 Breeding takes place in May–June, with eggs being laid in the upper reaches of the streams.
 Larval development takes between three and five years, and can be slowed if cold weather causes the water to freeze.
 The larvae may sometimes leave the water, hunting for small arthropods on the ground at night.